byuflowlab/Minpack.jl/README.md

 # Minpack

-Julia wrapper to the fortran MINPACK library used for solving systems of nonlinear equations
+Julia wrapper to the fortran MINPACK library used for solving systems of nonlinear equations.
+Currently I have wrapped only hybrd (which is the default method used in scipy.optimize.root), though wrapping others (like the  Levenberg-Marquardt algorithm) would be straightforward to add.

 [![Build Status](https://travis-ci.org/byuflowlab/Minpack.jl.svg?branch=master)](https://travis-ci.org/byuflowlab/Minpack.jl)